Aronnax9000/Vega816/kicad/Vega816/DMA Controller/README.md

 # DMA Controller

-The DMA Controller is intended to control the multiplexing of one or two CPUs (called CPU A and CPU B) onto one or two communication channels (called DMA 0 and DMA 1).
-The two channels are cross-mapped in address space from the point of view of opposite processors, depending on a selected granularity.
-For example, if 64 KB (single bank) granularity is selected, when CPU A requests Bank 0, the DMA controller will connect it to DMA channel 0, whereas if CPU A requests Bank 1, the controller will connect it to DMA channel 1.
-The situation is reversed for CPU B. The controller will direct its requests for Bank 0 to DMA channel 1, and requests for Bank 1 to DMA channel 0.
+The DMA Controller is intended to control the multiplexing of up to four CPUs and up to four buses, called DMA channels, designated DMA0 to DMA3.

+In order that each CPU have a unique Bank Zero, each CPU sees the four channels in the same (ring) order but with a different starting point.

 This permits each CPU to have its Bank 0 lie within the address space of a separate physical DMA channel, so that accesses by each CPU to its own Bank 0 will not normally interfere with the opposite CPU's requests for its own Bank 0.

-The effect for higher memory is that each CPU's odd numbered banks are the other CPU's even numbered banks, interleaved to the top of physical memory.

-The granularity of the interleaving is specified by a jumper on the DMA Controller Shim, and provided to the DMA controller as the signal DMA_REQ.
-Additionally, the following CPU signals are utilized in implementing DMA:
 ```
 RDY_IN
-ABORTB
 VA
 ```
 Since the DMA controller will dispatch requests from up to two CPUs, CPU A and CPU B, the signals are distinguished within the controller with these designations:

 Inputs

 ```
 DMA_REQB_A DMA_REQB_A
 RDY_IN_A  RDY_IN_B
-ABORTB_A  ABORTB_B
 VA_A      VA_B
 ```

 Since the DMA channels are cross-mapped in address range between the two CPUs, so that each CPU's DMA 0 corresponds to the lower part of its address space with respect to DMA 1, the outputs are:
 ```
 DMA_0_A  = DMA_1_B